TradingView Indicator

 Background colors appear only under strict conditions.
 This is the highest level of confluence the indicator can show - and it is intentionally rare.

-Appears when all heatmap indicators agree on bullish conditions simultaneously.
+Appears when all indicators in the Confluence Signals indicator agree on bullish conditions simultaneously.
 This represents maximum bullish confluence.

 Brightness reflects cycle maturity - brighter means more confirmed.

-Appears when all heatmap indicators agree on bearish conditions simultaneously.
+Appears when all indicators in the Confluence Signals indicator agree on bearish conditions simultaneously.
 This represents maximum bearish confluence.

 Brightness reflects cycle maturity - brighter means more confirmed.